piotrnar/gocoin/README.md

 The **wallet** is deterministic and password seeded.
 As long as you remember the password, you do not need any backups of your wallet.

-There is additional tool called **downloader**.
-It can quickly sync (download) the blockchain state from the p2p network.
+There is additional tool called **downloader** that can quickly sync (download) the blockchain state from the p2p network.
 Use it for the intial blockchain download, or to sync your **client** after keeping it offline for a longer time.

 In addition there is also a set of more and less useful tools.